Specifications

 - MERKBLATT AD 2000 W2/W7/W10

 The hardness of 21CrMoV5-7 (Werkstoff 1.7709) in the quenched-and-tempered condition falls in the range 210 to 250 HBW to EN 10269.
 The hardness window is set tight enough to confirm the Q+T cycle landed in the correct secondary-hardening temper range.
-Hardness above 250 HBW indicates under-tempering; below 210 HBW indicates over-tempering.
+Hardness above 250 HBW indicates under-tempering and risks brittle behaviour; below 210 HBW indicates over-tempering and the room-temperature yield drops below the 550 MPa EN 10269 floor.
+Vickers HV equivalent 220 to 265; Rockwell HRC equivalent 20 to 26.
+For welded joints, hardness traverse across weld plus HAZ plus parent metal after PWHT must hold below 320 HBW (34 HRC) to EN ISO 15614 standard practice.

 |---|---|---|